int-brain-lab/atlas/README.md

 - We achieve about 1000 iterations per minute on an NVIDIA Geforce RTX 2070 SUPER.

 - Empirically, a total of 10,000 iterations seems to be necessary for proper convergence of the algorithm.

+> Note: an alternative would be to use sparse data structures instead of dense ones, but it would require a bit more work.

 ![Solution to Laplace's equation](https://user-images.githubusercontent.com/1942359/172403287-129520c5-46d2-448a-a576-7505d3c9ad6b.png)